fortachong/clara/README.md

 + Calibration: Body and Theremin location.
 + Assisted Practicing System.

+This is a work in progress project.
 ---
 ## Roadmap

 ### 1. Theremin Simulator

 The simulator is a proof of a concept in order to test the capabilities of the OAKD in terms of inference using deep learning models.
-For example we used the implementation by [https://github.com/geaxgx/depthai_hand_tracker](Geax) of the Mediapipe Hands model for hand tracking.
+For example we used the implementation by [Geax Hand Tracking](https://github.com/geaxgx/depthai_hand_tracker) of the Mediapipe Hands model for hand tracking.

 ### 2. Calibration: Tone Function